 from the 5-year ACS for all geographies down to the block group level

-starting with the 2005-2009 dataset. get_acs()
+starting with the 2005-2009 dataset. get_acs() defaults to

-1-year ACS data are available using survey = "acs1"
+1-year ACS data are available using survey = "acs1".

 ACS data differ from decennial Census data as they are based on an